AnFreTh/NAMpy/README.rst

 Introduction
 ------------

-In **xDL**, we offer multiple Additive Models.
+In **nampy**, we offer multiple Additive Models.
 We closely follow the principles of the R-package mgcv by Simon Wood when initializing models.
 The general formula for an additive model follows a simple and intuitive notion:

 - The ``"y ~ -1 feature1 + feature2 + feature1:feature2"`` formula, where:
   - ``~`` represents the dependent variable and predictor variables.